How do you rollback deployments in Kubernetes?

 There's something else worth noting about the ReplicaSets and Deployments.

-When you upgrade your Pods from version 1 to version 2, the Deployment creates a new ReplicaSet and increases the count of replicas while the previous count goes to zero.
+When you upgrade your Pods from version 1 to version 2, the Deployment creates a new ReplicaSet and increases the number of replicas while the previous count goes to zero.

-Instead, it is kept around with a replicas count of 0.
+Instead, it is kept around with a replica count of 0.

-If you try to execute another rolling update from version 2 to version 3, you might notice that at the end of the upgrade, you have two ReplicaSets with a count of 0.
+If you try to execute another rolling update from version 2 to version 3, you might notice that you have two ReplicaSets with a count of 0 at the end of the upgrade.

-Why are the previous ReplicaSets not deleted or garbage collected?
+Why were the previous ReplicaSets not deleted or the garbage collected?

 Imagine that the current version of the container introduces a regression.

-You probably don't want to serve unhealthy responses to your users, so you might want to roll back to a previous version of your app.
+You probably don't want to serve unhealthy responses to your users, so you should roll back to a previous version of your app.

 In other words, keeping the previous ReplicaSets around is a convenient mechanism to roll back to a previously working version of your app.

-But you can change how many ReplicaSets should be retained by changing the spec.revisionHistoryLimit in your Deployment.
+However, you can change how many ReplicaSets should be retained by changing the spec.revisionHistoryLimit

 deployment.yaml